The Society’s research activities

 Researching the rich history of St Albans and its environs is a popular activity among Society members.
 By transcribing, collating and publishing important primary sources, they also create a resource of enduring value for other researchers and historians.

-Research project groups
+Current research project groups

 Property Research Group